Stattek/matrix-appservice-discord/docs/puppeting.md

 changes their password, so please be careful not to give the token to anything that you wouldn't trust with your password.

-I accept no responsibility if Discord ban your IP, Account or even your details on their system.
+I accept no responsibility if Discord bans your IP, Account or even your details on their system.
 They have never given official support on custom clients (and by extension, puppeting bridges).
 If you are in any doubt, stick to the bot which is within the rules.